 Chicago style is a set of guidelines for scientific communication established by the University of Chicago Press .
 The guidelines vary from describing the role of ethics in publishing to offering basic guidance on writing an article, and citing sources.
-All guidelines appear in the 17th edition of the Chicago Manual of Style.
+All guidelines appear in the Chicago Manual .

 Uniform style helps you identify easily key points and findings in a paper.
 It also assists you in presenting in an organized way the information you want to convey to your audience.
 Finally, it allows you to codify with accuracy and respect the elements required in order to give credit to those who inspired your work.

 Chicago style follows the notes and bibliography system to describe the sources cited in a paper.
 This means that in your paper you insert a superscript number that directs the reader to a note which includes the citation information.
 Usually, notes refer to citations listed at the end of the paper and compile a bibliography.

 Students, teachers, researchers and professionals in the fields of arts, and humanities, including history, music, theater and philosophy should use the Chicago style guidelines.

 The Chicago Manual of Style, 17th Edition by The University The University of Chicago Press.

 Accessing our databases indicates acceptance of our Acceptable use policy.

 2023 John S. Bailey Library